Credit Card Surcharges vs Cash Discounts: What’s the Difference?

 While you don’t have the same hoops to jump through with cash discounts as you do with surcharges, there are some items you need to be aware of to run a compliant cash discount for your business.

-First, you must provide a notification before the transaction is made regarding cash discounts.
-We recommend you have several notification points like on your business’ door, around the shop, and within the POS system.
+First, you must provide a signage before the transaction is made regarding cash discounts.
+Have several signage points like on your business’ door, around the shop, and within the POS system.

 Second, you must present the customer with a detailed receipt showing the cash discount information for the transaction.